pvgenuchten/training-gitops-sdi/docs/1-metadata-at-the-source.md

 ## Standards and interoperability

 For optimal interoperability, it is important to agree within your group on the metadata standard(s) to use in sidecar files.
-ESRI software for example provides an option to select the model of the metadata as documented in the [arcgis pro documentation]](https://pro.arcgis.com/en/pro-app/latest/help/metadata/create-iso-19115-and-iso-19139-metadata.htm).
+Esri software for example provides an option to select the model of the metadata as documented in the [ArcGIS Pro documentation]](https://pro.arcgis.com/en/pro-app/latest/help/metadata/create-iso-19115-and-iso-19139-metadata.htm).
 QGIS has various plugins, such as [GeoCat Bridge](https://plugins.qgis.org/plugins/geocatbridge/), to work with various metadata models.

 :::{.callout-tip}
 Does your organisation or community endorse a metadata model to describe data sources?